Non-React integration

 }

 Open http://localhost:1234 in your browser.
-That URL is default by parcel bundler.
-But it may use a different port.
-So watch your terminal.
+That URL is default for Parcel, but it may use a different port—check your terminal output.

 7. Compile editor